nathanrayburn/dai-lab-fileio-A/README.md

     git push
     ```
    Git will ask you to create a new branch on your remote repository.
 Use the command it suggests.
 5. Go to the GitHub page of your fork and create a pull request.
 The pull request will be visible in the original repository.
+In the comment of the pull request, include the text "**Closes #<id_of_the_issue>**".
+This will automatically close the issue that you've created on the original repository.
 6. Go see the instructor to have your pull request reviewed.
 7. When the pull request is accepted, go to GitHub and sync your fork.
 8. In a terminal, switch to the main branch of your repository and pull the changes from your repository.